ecce, post-sapien

 Marshall McLuhan’s Tetrad of Media Effects (image courtesy Wikipedia)

-I feel we are stuck in McLuhan’s upper-left quadrant - REVERSES.
-The media and systems that we use today now produce the reverse - or opposite effect of their intention.
-The media of our time no longer serves us, but in fact, leaves us feeling challenged, confused and increasingly divided - it is clear that our media have indeed reversed as they are pushed to extremes.
+We are now stuck in McLuhan’s upper-left quadrant - REVERSES.
+The media, technology and systems that we use today produce the reverse, or opposite effect of their original intention.
+The media of our time no longer serves us, but leaves us feeling challenged, confused and divided - it is clear that our media have indeed reversed as they are pushed to extremes.

 What does this mean, exactly?
 Here are some examples: